-Coordinator: Prof. Scott Corequisites: AS16, AS19
+Corequisites: AS16, AS19

 This course will require Animal Science Technician students to expand on the concepts covered in Farm Animal Production I, to relate these concepts to the producing animal, and to develop competency in the husbandry skills necessary for working on livestock farms.
-The course will emphasize detailed lab instruction in daily farm routines, skills, management livestock evaluation, measurements and and environmental observations monitoring.
+The course will emphasize detailed lab instruction in daily farm routines, skills, livestock management and measurements evaluation. and environmental observations monitoring.
 Diverse aspects of Animal Production will be covered, but the focus will be on providing an all-round background rather than on specific types of livestock production.

-AS18: Farm Animal Biology I Instructors: Animal Science Faculty principles of anatomy, physiology, genetics, and nutrition.
+AS18: Farm Animal Biology I Instructors: Animal Science Faculty

+A study of Farm Animal Biology with the major emphasis on the fundamental principles of anatomy, physiology, genetics, and nutrition.
 The course will enable students to describe the biological life cycles of farm animals and to relate the principles of biology to farm animal production.
 Diverse aspects of Animal Biology will be covered, but the focus will be on providing a general background, rather than on specific disciplines or on specific types of livestock production.